 For the past few weeks, we’ve been using these coloring books as unit studies.
 We read about a topic and then discussed the vocabulary on the page.
 Sometimes we checked out books from our local library or researched online to find out more.
-However, many times the information found on these pages were just enough to pique an interest!
+However, many times the information found on these pages was just enough to pique an interest!

 In fact, it is rare for us NOT to use a coloring book as a supplement to our studies.
 For instance, when we studied the Middle Ages, we read through at least 1 (sometimes 2 or 3) Dover coloring books each week in order to dig deeper into the content.
 During this study, we used Life in a Medieval Castle, History of the Sword, Medieval Castles, Medieval Jousts and Tournaments, Knights and Armor, Illuminated Manuscripts, Story of the Vikings, and Norse Gods and Goddesses.

 One of the things that I love about Dover is that it publishes more than 1000 educational coloring books over various topics for science, history, nature, art, and foreign languages — even for preschool topics!
 If I need a book on a topic, I know that I can find one by Dover!
-Besides providing quality materials on a variety of subjects, they are also affordable — typically running between $3-4!
+Besides providing quality materials on a variety of subjects, they are also affordable — typically running about $5!

 They’re great for those who love to color too!

 Now that you’ve read about how Leann used these coloring books with her son–who has never really enjoyed coloring–I’d like to share a little about how I’ve used them with my 13-year-old daughter who loves to color and be creative!
 Mary Grace has always enjoyed doing anything creative.
 She enjoys coloring, crafting, drawing, and lots of other artsy/crafty activities.